February 1 – June 22, 2014

 commemorates the 30th anniversary of the

-(FoSAM).
-FoSAM has been an integral support group for
+FoSAM has been an integral support group for the Museum

-building projects, as well as numerous acquisitions over
+projects, as well as numerous acquisitions over the

-the years.
-This exhibit assembles all of those
+years.
+This exhibit assembles all of those acquisitions

-and sculptures - representing the full extent of the
+sculptures - representing the full extent of the group’s

-group’s 30 years of contributions to the Museum’s
+30 years of contributions to the Museum’s permanent

-include work by Robert Kipniss, Alison Saar, Rodney Frew
+work by Robert Kipniss, Alison Saar, Rodney Frew and

 Through February 2015